DriesVerachtert/Brion/doc/feature/spikeReport.md

 access and out-of-core support is complicated at the lower level because internal buffering is needed and this can only be implementated efficiently if some assumptions about how client code will use the API are made.
-The most important characteristic of the current proposal is that all operations can only move forward, so each operation starts where the previous one left over.
+The most important characteristic of the current proposal is that read and write operations can only move forward, so each operation starts where the previous one left over.
 This way there is no need to make any distinction between the file and stream based cases.
-Random access is partially supported by a function that does forward skip.
+Random access is partially supported by a seek function that for stream based reports will only support forward skip.

 The current proposal defers important design decisions to the higher level API, but the its benefit is that it provides a relatively simply API for the most